 When you speak to the investigating detective, make sure you have the following information:

 - Name of person arrested in the vehicle.

 - Proof of ownership of the vehicle.

 How soon can I get my car back?

 By state law, the Police Department has up to 30 days to investigate a seizure case for potential forfeiture.
 After investigation, if a case is filed, it will be up to the courts for final disposition.
-This could take several years.
+This could take up to several years.

 How do I get my property out of my car?

 The Police Department is happy to work with you, but in cases where there has been an offense committed your car and its contents may be considered evidence and therefore recovery of personal property from seized vehicles may not be allowed.
 Simply contact the investigating officer at 214-671-3136.
 The investigating officer will let you know if you will be able to get your property from the Police Auto Pound.